Explore Pompeii's incredible ruins and take a trip up dramatic Mount Vesuvius, with private car service

 Which one of the most renowned Roman delicacies would have you ordered?
 Flamingo’s tongue, grilled dormouse, rotten fish sauce or boar stuffed with living mockingbirds?

-With its 4,203 ft of height, Mount Vesuvius is by far Italy’s most famous volcano.
+At 4,203 feet in height, Mount Vesuvius is by far Italy’s most famous volcano.
 Considered an actual deity by the ancient inhabitants of the area, the Romans considered it as an expression of Jupiter’s destructive power, while according to other traditions, it was associated to Hercules and to the myth of the twelve labors.

 While the most (sadly) famous eruption of the volcano is obviously the one that destroyed Pompeii and Herculaneum in 79 AD, the Vesuvius has erupted multiple times, the last one in 1944, but it’s far from being extinct: will you dare to climb it and look into its impressive mouth?